AlikornSause/Notes-on-QIN-F21-PRO/README.md

 - Unlocking/Locking the bootloader
 - And more

 I **will not go into details on how to install it**.
 You can find installation guides on the internet.
-You will also need to install the necessary drivers.
+You will also need to install the necessary drivers.\
+**NOT FOR MAC USERS: you should use the "alternative method" described below, using the live iso it more reliable on mac!**

 #### Alternative Method
 If you do not want to install everything manually, you can use this **[ready-to-use ISO file](https://androidfilehost.com/?fid=15664248565197184488)**: